mudathirmahgoub/cvc4Extension/README.md

 # CVC4

 This extension supports CVC4 language for SMT solver [CVC4](http://cvc4.cs.stanford.edu/web/).
-The extension activates with (.cvc) files.
+The extension activates with (.cvc) and (.smt2) files.

 # Configuration